jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 91 Transitional arrangements for payment of teacher salaries
 [Repealed]

-## Part 8A — Payment of teacher salaries
+## Part 8A — Payment of teacher salaries, limitations on staffing, and powers of Secretary to employ teachers and create positions

 ### 91A Interpretation
 (1) In this Part, unless the context otherwise requires,—
   - **application period** means the period commencing on the commencement of the Education Amendment Act 1992, and ending with 31 December 2018 (as from time to time extended under section 91M(1))
   - **board** means a board of trustees constituted under Part 9; and, in relation to a school, means the school's board
+  - **employment-based trainee teacher** means a person who is undertaking an initial teacher education programme that includes a period of employment by a board
+  - **employment-based trainee teaching position** means a position established by the Secretary under section 91O(1)
+  - **initial teacher education programme** means a training programme recognised by the Education Council as suitable for people who want to teach
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Part
   - **Ministry** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Part
   - **payrolled school** means a school to which section 91C applies
-  - **regular teacher** means a teacher who is not a relieving teacher
+  - **regular teacher** means a teacher who is not a relieving teacher or an employment-based trainee teacher
   - **relieving teacher** , at any time, means a teacher employed at that time by a board to undertake some or all of the duties of a regular teacher who, at that time, is absent from work but remains employed (on salary) by the board
   - **school** means an institution that is—
     (a) a State school within the meaning of section 2; or